 Also Read – 16 Best Ruby Frameworks For Web Development

 Frameworks used to test web applications and their advantages

 One of the most popular tools to test web applications is Selenium.
 It automates web app testing across various available browsers.
 Selenium is used widely to ensure web applications are high in quality and performance.
-Cross browser testing platforms like LambdaTest provide automated web and mobile app testing across 2000+ online browsers on desktop and smartphones to perform Selenium automation testing.
+Cross browser testing platforms like LambdaTest provide automated web and mobile app testing across 2000+ online browsers on desktop and smartphones to perform Selenium.